WHAT'S IN THE BOX?

 What if I don't use all my credits by the end of the season?

 Credits do not carry over from one season to the next.

 What if I need to cancel my share?

 If you're moving out of town or are dissatisfied with your membership for any reason, please let us know as soon as possible.
 We will issue a refund on a pro-rated basis.

 I'm worried the CSA isn't right for me.

 It might not be!
 Our CSA is a good fit for those who want to eat well and make fresh, organic vegetables a regular part of their day.
 CSA members value being connected to a farm and supporting beginning farmers in their community.
-If you're not a big vegetable eater or only want a few types of vegetables, you're probably better off supporting your local farmer's market instead.
+If you're not a big vegetable eater, don't cook often, or only want a few types of vegetables, then supporting your local farmer's market might be a better fit.

 How can I contact you with a question?

-Email us at .
+Email us at email@example.com.
 We’re always happy to answer questions.